Ameya79/FocusFrame-PixxelHack-Webathon-1.0-/README.md

 ---

-> Designed with 💜 by Ameya Kulkarni and Dev Shah (IT B) for productivity, focus, and minimalism (And for pixxelweb ofc ;) ).
+> Designed with 💜 by Ameya Kulkarni and Dev Shah (IT B) for productivity, focus, minimalism (And for pixxelweb ofc ;) )